NGSolve/ngsPETSc/docs/src/PETScPC/stokes.py.rst

 =======================================

 In this tutorial, we explore constructing preconditioners for saddle point problems using `PETSc PC`.
-In particular, we will consider a high-order variant of the Bernardi-Raugel inf-sup stable discretization of the Stokes problem, i.e.
+In particular, we will consider a Bernardi-Raugel inf-sup stable discretization of the Stokes problem, i.e.

 .. math::